SQL Server TCL Interview Questions and Answers

 When to Use Transactions?

 We should use transactions when several operations must succeed or fail as a unit.
-The following are some frequent scenarios where use of transactions is recommended:
+The following are some frequent scenarios where the use of transactions is recommended:

-- In batch processing where multiple rows must be inserted, updated, or deleted as a single unit
+- In batch processing where multiple rows must be inserted, updated, or deleted as of a single unit

 - Whenever a change to one table requires that other tables be kept consistent